A weak inequality in fractional homogeneous Sobolev spaces: Introduction

-where $\LPg_{s,q}(f)$ is the generalized Littlewood-Paley function defined in (\ref{eq1-19}). \end{theorem} With a more general nonzero integrable kernel that satisfies some additional conditions, replacing derivatives of the Poisson kernel in (\ref{eq1-19}), D. Fan and F. Zhao have proven the inequality (\ref{eq1-20}) for $1<p,q<\infty$ and $s=0$ in their recent development \cite[Theorem 2.1]{FZ2021}.
+\end{theorem} With a more general nonzero integrable kernel that satisfies some additional conditions, replacing derivatives of the Poisson kernel in (\ref{eq1-19}), D. Fan and F. Zhao have proven the inequality (\ref{eq1-20}) for $1<p,q<\infty$ and $s=0$ in their recent development \cite[Theorem 2.1]{FZ2021}.
 When the kernel $\Phi$ is a compactly supported function in $L^q(\bbbr^n)$ for some $q>1$ and satisfies $\int_{\bbbr^n}\Phi(x)dx=0$, H. Al-Qassem, L. Cheng and Y. Pan have proven in \cite[Theorem 1.1]{AQCP2018} the estimate

 where $\mathcal{S}_{\Phi}^{(\lambda)}(f)(x)$ is their generalized Littlewood-Paley function given by

 and $1/\big(1+\frac{1}{\lambda}-\max\{\frac{1}{\lambda},\frac{1}{q}\}\big)<p<\infty$.
 In the same paper \cite[Theorem 1.2 and Theorem 1.3]{AQCP2018}, the authors also have shown if additionally the kernel $\Phi$ has a radial majorant in $L^q(\bbbr^n)$ for $1<q<\lambda$, then the operator $\mathcal{S}_{\Phi}^{(\lambda)}(f)$ given in (\ref{weak.eq14}) is a bounded operator on $L^p(\bbbr^n)$ for $(\lambda nq)/(\lambda nq-\lambda+q)<p<\infty$, and in the case when $q=1$, the lower bound for the range of $p$ becomes $(\lambda n)/(\lambda n-1)$.
 Imposing more conditions on the kernel in \cite[Theorem 1.4]{AQCP2018}, the inequality (\ref{weak.eq13}) is proven for $1<\lambda,p<\infty$.
 In \cite{AQCP2021}, H. Al-Qassem, L. Cheng and Y. Pan generalize their results in \cite{AQCP2018} to the case of the product generalized Littlewood-Paley function defined on $\bbbr^n\times\bbbr^m$ and the homogeneous Triebel-Lizorkin space $\dot{F}^{\vec{s}}_{p,q}(\bbbr^n\times\bbbr^m)$.
 Indeed, early in the year 2018, F. Liu and Q. Xue published their results about the boundedness properties of the multiple Littlewood–Paley operator on the product space $L^2(\bbbr^m\times\bbbr^n)$ in \cite{LX2018}.
 The boundedness of the multiple Littlewood–Paley function with a rough kernel on $L^2(\bbbr^m\times\bbbr^n)$ was also studied in \cite{LW2014} by F. Liu and H. Wu.
 The $L^p(\bbbr^n\times\bbbr^m)$ $(1<p<\infty)$ boundedness property of the multiple Littlewood–Paley operator, where the kernel of the multiple Littlewood–Paley operator is the product of a function defined on $\bbbr^n$ and a function defined on $\bbbr^m$, was studied in \cite[(2.1)]{FS1982} by R. Fefferman and E. M. Stein.
 And the $L^p(\bbbr^n)$-boundedness property of the operator $\mathcal{S}_{\Phi}^{(2)}(f)$ defined by (\ref{weak.eq14}) has been studied in \cite{Sato2008} by S. Sato.
 The proof of \cite[Lemma 4]{Sato2008} has been used extensively by H. Al-Qassem, L. Cheng and Y. Pan in their paper \cite{AQCP2018} to achieve the boundedness from $\dot{F}^0_{p,\lambda}(\bbbr^n)$ into $L^p(\bbbr^n)$.
 In \cite{FS2002}, D. Fan and S. Sato defined their generalized Littlewood-Paley function on $\bbbr^{n+1}$ for a Schwartz function $f$ defined on $\bbbr^{n+1}$, and they have